-I don't know how it happened that all this obsessive singing of America didn't sound croaky, nationalist, or ostentatious!
+I don't know how it happened that all this obsessive singing of America As we whispered or shouted words of encouragement, We spoke one language. didn't sound croaky, nationalist, or ostentatious!
 It made you green with envy because you weren't able to sing for your country without running the risk of being considered chauvinist, ridiculous, or suspected of who-knows-what mean interest.